AckeeCZ/ackee-android-snapshots/README.md

     - Perfect for testing complete screens and layouts within a device frame

-To determine on a Preview level which strategy to use the predefined annotation metadata tag can be used along the `ShowkaseComposable` annotation which serves as a substitute for a @Preview annotation with some additional properties.
+To determine on a Preview level which strategy to use the predefined annotation metadata tag can be used along the `ShowkaseComposable` annotation.
+Showkase collects both `@Preview` and `@ShowkaseComposable` methods, but only the latter can be used to specify the strategy.
+In the following example `@Preview` is used to render the component in Android Studio and `@ShowkaseComposable` for the snapshots.

 ```kotlin
 @Preview